British field hockey star retires after freak head injury - WHIZ News

 Alex Danson-Bennett said her head injury had been life-changing “in terms of my perspective and things that have happened within my family.”

-“It’s difficult because this has been my life,” the 34-year-old Danson-Bennett said.
+“It’s difficult because this has been my life,” the 34-year-old Danson-Bennett saidof her hockey career.

 A key player for Britain when the team won Olympic gold in 2016, she was on holiday in Kenya with her now-husband, Alex, when she threw her head back to laugh at his joke and hit her head against a brick wall.